What is Personally Identifiable Information?

 - Social Security number, full and truncated;

-- Driver's license and other identification numbers;
+- Driver's license and other government identification numbers;

 - Citizenship, legal status, gender, race/ethnicity;